Home

 I do all the maintenance on my bikes by myself, so I need to be a little creative when it comes to replacing brake and clutch fluid, as this is usually a two-person job.

 I've used pressure bleeders and other equipment, but this is the simplest and cleanest method I've used so far.
+I've used Mity-Vac and Harbor Freight supply bottles, but the valves are usually very poor quality.
+They end up leaking fluid everywhere, and make a mess.

 Usage

-Required PC water cooling parts
+PC water cooling parts

 Ball valve (10mm) G1/4" ($19)